SycuroLab/metqc/README.md

 # metqc

 Bioinformatics pipeline for performing QC on metagenomic data.
+This pipeline was developed by Alana Schick for the lab of Dr. Laura Sycuro at the University of Calgary.

 ## Overview